 - Fixed phase current measurement continuous thermal withstand from 30A to 20A Fixed lots of timing errors written to registers table.
-"Prefault" is -200 ms from Start ever "Pretrigger" is -20 ms from trip (or start if fault doensn't progress to trip), "Fault" is start (trip if fault doesn't progress to trip) Added event history technical data
+"Prefault" is -200 ms from Start eve "Pretrigger" is -20 ms from trip (or start if fault doensn't progress to trip), "Fault" is start (or trip if fault doesn't progress to trip) Added event history technical data

 Revision 2.06

 Date 21.6.2022

-- Improved descriptions generally in many chapters Improved readability of a lot of drawings and images Order codes have been revised Added additional instance of underimpedance protection Added synchrocheck start check parameter description Added new trip detections and fault types to measurement value recorder Added user description parameter descriptions for digital inputs, digital outputs, log inputs, logical outputs and GOOSE inputs Arc point sensor HSO1 and HSO2 position fixed Added spare part codes and compatibilities to option cards.
+- Improved descriptions generally in many chapters Improved readability of a lot of drawings and images Order codes have been revised Added additional instance of underimpedance protection Added synchrocheck start check parameter description Added new trip detections and fault types to measurement value recorder Added user description parameter descriptions for digital inputs, digital output inputs, logical outputs and GOOSE inputs Arc point sensor HSO1 and HSO2 position fixed Added spare part codes and compatibilities to option cards.

 Revision 2.07

 Date 7.7.2022

 Changes - Added THD voltage measurements.

 Revision 2.08

 Date 8.9.2022

-Changes - Added stage forcing parameter to function descriptions. - Fixes to "Real time signals to comm" description. - Added "Ethernet port" parameter description to IEC61850, IEC104 and Modbus TCP descriptions. - Removed "Measurement update interval" settings from Modbus description.
-No longer in use. - Renamed "System integration" chapter to "Communication" and restructured the chapters to be closer to how they are in the menus. - Added "Event logger" chapter.
+Changes Added stage forcing parameter to function descriptions.
+Fixes to "Real time signals to comm" description.
+Added "Ethernet port" parameter description to IEC61850, IEC104 and Modbus TCP descriptions.
+Removed "Measurement update interval" settings from Modbus description.
+No longer in use.
+Renamed "System integration" chapter to "Communication" and restructured the chapters to be closer to how they are in the menus.
+Added "Event logger" chapter.

 Revision 2.09

 Date 14.3.2023

-- Updated the Arcteq logo on the cover page and refined the manual's visual look - Added the "Safety information" chapter and changed the notes throughout the disaccordingly Changed the "IED user interface" chapter's title to "Device user interface" and resulting terms with 'device' or 'unit' Updated the rated values for the change-over CPU digital outputs in "Technical - Added the maximum and minimum allowed tracking frequencies to the settings "Frequency tracking and scaling" chapter (under "Measurements") Updated the input impedance for the voltage measurement module in "Technical"
+- Updated the Arcteq logo on the cover page and refined the manual's visual look. - Added the "Safety information" chapter and changed the notes throughout the document accordingly. - Changed the "IED user interface" chapter's title to "Device user interface" and replace "IED' terms with 'device' or 'unit'. - Updated the rated values for the change-over CPU digital outputs in "Technical data - Added the maximum and minimum allowed tracking frequencies to the settings table "Frequency tracking and scaling" chapter (under "Measurements").

-Revision 2.10

-Date 19.6.2023

-Changes - Updated order codes.
+- Added the maximum and minimum allowed tracking frequencies to the settings table of the

+Revision - Added the maximum and minimum allowed tracking frequencies to the settings table of the "Frequency tracking and scaling" chapter (under "Measurements").

+Revision Date - Added the maximum and minimum allowed tracking frequencies to the settings table of the "Frequency tracking and scaling" chapter (under "Measurements") Updated the input impedance for the voltage measurement module in "Technical data".

 Revision 2.11

 Date 29.11.2023

-Changes - Added the 5 ms update time in the measurement chapters. - Added spring lock cage options for connectors.
-See the "Ordering information" chapter - Updated the contact address for technical support in the "Contact and reference information" chapter.
+Changes Added the 5 ms update time in the measurement chapters.
+Added spring lock cage options for connectors.
+See the "Ordering information" chapter.
+Updated the contact address for technical support in the "Contact and reference information" chapter.

 Revision 2.12

 Date January 2024

-Changes - Added "I2 meas / I2 set" and other read-only parameters to "I2&gt; function". - Added voltage input thresholds to "Voltage measurement and scaling". - Added Chinese and Kazakh languages as language options in "General menu".
+Changes - Added "I2 meas / I2 set" and other read-only parameters to "I2> function" Added voltage input thresholds to "Voltage measurement and scaling" Added Chinese and Kazakh languages as language options in "General menu".

+Revision 2.13

+Date September 2024

+Changes - Corrected the number of devices that fit a 19 in rack in the "Dimensions and installation" chapter.